nguyensu/pces/README.md

 For dynamic job shop scheduling, run *src/problems/EvolveProductionHeuristics.java*

 ## Visualise the evolution process
+Generated heuristics are represented as a graph in which nodes represents a particular phenotypic behaviours.
+Large nodes indicate that the algorithm have revisted programs corresponding to that behaviour frequently.
 ![alt text](https://github.com/nguyensu/pces/blob/master/papers/minitor.PNG)

 ## Interact and guide the evolution process
+Users can decide to stop and provide their preferences which can be used by PES to guide the evolution process.
 ![alt text](https://github.com/nguyensu/pces/blob/master/papers/interact.PNG)